 Observatory Campground is open from April through October and is suitable for tents or RVs.
 Fire rings, charcoal grills, picnic tables, and flush and vault toilets are provided.
 Drinking water is available, along with coin operated showers.
 Dogs are allowed on leashes in the campground.
 The maximum vehicle length ranges from 12 to 35 feet depending on the campsite.
 The campground’s amphitheater near the start of Observatory Trail is a perfect gathering point.

 Observatory campground is spread over one big loop.
 Of the 42 sites, five are “double sites” and have room for 16 people instead of 8.
 If you count these double sites separately, there are 32 standard sites and 5 large sites.
 Site 3 is wheelchair accessible.
 Sites 6, 7, and 9 – 16 have short walk-ins that give campers a bit more wilderness immersion.

 Sites may be reserved online at recreation.gov.
 Single sites are $15 per night and double sites are $30 per night.
-There is a $5 fee for extra vehicles.
+A $5 fee is charged for extra vehicles (prices as of 2018).

 Observatory Campground lies in a mountain forest of oaks and pines an elevation of 4,875 feet, 700 feet below Palomar Observatory.
 Trees have been cleared from much of the campground, affording campers with a clear sky view.
 Since Palomar Mountain is a place for astronomy enthusiasts, many of the campsites have cement slabs perfect for setting up a telescope to gaze up into outer space.
 Even without a telescope, you can enjoy a view of the night sky with minimal light pollution.
 According to the Cleveland National Forest webpage for Observatory Campground: